measurement-kit/measurement-kit/README.md

 As of version 3.0.0, we have successfully compiled and run its tests in the following systems: MacOS 10.8, OpenBSD 5.5-current, Ubuntu 13.10.

-To build the library you need a C/C++ compiler and a Unix environment.
-(The `./configure` script checks whether all the dependencies are in place.)
+To build the library you need a C90 compiler, a C++11 compiler and a Unix environment.
+The `./configure` script should check whether all the dependencies are in place and should configure the compilers properly (C++11 must be enabled, otherwise certain C++11 features such as `std::function` will not be recognized).

 How to clone the repository
 ---------------------------